taro0901/HooHub/README.md

     end
 end

--- 🎯 อัปเดต ESP
 local function updateESP(player)
-    if player ~= localPlayer and player.Character then local character = player.Character
+    if player ~= player and player.Character then local character = player.Character
         if espEnabled then
             createESP(character, player)